-The first discussion of this subject took place at the 87th Session of the Conference, following which, by a resolution adopted on 15 June 1999, the Conference decided that an item entitled "Revision of the Maternity Protection Convention (Revised), 1952 (No. 103), and Recommendation, 1952 (No. 95)" should be included in the agenda of the 88th Session for a second discussion with a view to the adoption of a Convention and a Recommendation.
+The first discussion of this subject took place at the 88th Session of the Conference, following which by a resolution adopted on 15 June 2000, the Conference decided that an item entitled "Safety and health in agriculture" should be included in the agenda of the 89th Session for a second discussion with a view to the adoption of a Convention and a Recommendation.

-To give effect to that decision, and in accordance with article 39, paragraph 6, of the Standing Orders of the Conference, the Office has communicated to governments the text of a proposed Convention and Recommendation on this subject, asking them to state, after consulting the most representative employers' and workers'

-organizations, whether they have any amendments to suggest or comments to make (Report IV (1), International Labour Conference, 88th Session, 2000).
-The final report will be published in two volumes: Report IV (2A) will include summaries of replies received and Office commentaries and Report IV (2B) will contain the proposed Convention and Recommendation to be submitted to the 88th Session to serve as a basis for discussion.
+To give effect to that decision, and in accordance with article 39, paragraph 6, of the Standing Orders of the Conference, the Office has communicated to governments the text of a proposed Convention and Recommendation on this subject, asking them to state, after consulting the most representative employers' and workers' organizations, whether they have any amendments to suggest or comments to make (Report IV (1), International Labour Conference, 89th Session, 2001).
+The final report will be published in two volumes: Report IV (2A) will include summaries of replies received and Office commentaries and Report IV (2B) will contain the proposed Convention and Recommendation to be submitted to the 89th Session to serve as a basis for discussion.